Tips and Tricks to Start and Maintain Exercise

 Be realistic about what you can achieve given your present fitness levels and the intensity of your cancer treatments.
 Slow and steady wins the race, so set short goals that you can achieve given the circumstances of your current treatment plan.

 Your exercise goals should be meaningful for you.
 Why do you want to exercise?
 What specific benefits are you looking for?
-Write down the “why” of exercise and place it somewhere visible so that you can remind yourself of why you want to exercise, especially on those days when it’s hard to motivate.
+Is there something you want to achieve in a few months, like being able to walk with your grandkids at the shore?
+Do you want to be able to participate in a walk to raise money for cancer awareness?
+Write down the “why” of exercise and place it somewhere visible so that you can remind yourself of why you want to exercise, especially on those days when it’s hard to get motivated.

-- I will use the stairs, not the elevator when I go to the cancer center.
+- I will use the stairs, not the elevator when I go for my treatment at the cancer center every other week.

 - I will work in my garden for 10 minutes each day during the summer months.

-- I will walk for 15 minutes each day for two weeks.
+- I will walk for 15 minutes every other day for the next two weeks.

 - After two weeks, set another goal!
-In weeks three and four, I will walk 20 minutes each day for two weeks.
+In weeks three and four, I will walk 20 minutes every other day for two weeks.

 - I will play active games with my grandchildren two times each week.